varuni7/Dementia-app/README.md

 # An app to help patients suffering from Dementia
 **Step 1:**

-Download or clone this repo by using the link below:
+Download or clone this repo

 **Step 2:**

 Go to project root and execute the following command in console to get the required dependencies: